ammarnajjar/ammarnajjar.github.io/_posts/2019-09-23-pragmatic-programmer.markdown

 ## Summery:

-This book gives a difinition for being a pragmatic programmer, then talks about some of the basic principels to being one.
-It take a theoritical approch, with examples in the form of stories, to explain a specific problem, and how should one approuch it, and solve it.
+This book gives a definition for being a pragmatic programmer, then talks about some of the basic principles to being one.
+It take a theoretical approach, with examples in the form of stories, to explain a specific problem, and how should one approach it, and solve it.

 ### Highlights: